Tanev-N/music-service/README.md

-# music-service-react
+# music-service
-This repository for frontend static files of music streaming service.
+This repository for music streaming service.